i18next/ng-i18next/README.md

 - nested translations (`$t('hello')`; see i18next documentation)
 - scope variables in translations (if the translation contains directives of variables like `{{hello}}`, they'll get compiled)
 - sprintf support (directive and provider)
+- support for default values to be displayed before i18next engine is initialized

 # Usage #
 First add